 The Success Principles by Jack Canfield

-I first head about Jack Canfield through his Chicken Soup For The Soul books and then later in the movie, The Secret.
+I first heard about Jack Canfield through his Chicken Soup For The Soul books and then later in the movie, The Secret.
 I was looking for a chunky book to dive into and found this gem waiting for me at Barnes & Noble.
 The first principle is titled, “Take 100% Responsibility for Your Life.”
 I have always been very proactive in taking action on my goals.
 Jack makes it clear that the entire book is based on this one principle in that only YOU are responsible for the quality of your life.
 Cool…this book is my jam.
 I read on with enthusiasm, until page 5, “You Have to Give Up All Your Excuses."
 Wait, what?
 The entire book is loaded with principles that when you put action behind them, will lead you towards success.
 The difference in this book was the much-needed zingers from this sweet man that brought us all those heartwarming stories.
 I was so impressed with his principles that I joined his coaching program and became a certified trainer for the success principles.
 Jack's no-nonsense approach to improving your mindset is a must-read.